browserengineering/book/book/animations.md

 Composited animations
 =====================

-In this section we'll teach the browser how to avoid raster (and layout) when running certain animations.
+We're finally ready to teach the browser how to avoid raster (and layout) when running certain animations.
 These are called *composited animations*, since they are compatible with the compositing optimization to avoid raster on every frame.

 Avoiding `raster` and `composite` is simple in concept: keep track of what is animating, and re-run only `paint`, `paint_draw_list` and `draw` on each frame.